-Students in the School of Japanese DML program fulfill the second language requirement by enrolling as non-degree seeking students in one of the following Middlebury Language Schools other than Japanese: Arabic, Chinese, German, French, Hebrew, Italian, Korean, Portuguese, Russian, and Spanish.
-Students complete a summer as full-time students in the program.
-Students should enroll in the beginner or advanced beginner level courses.
+Students in the School of Hebrew DML program fulfill the second language requirement by enrolling as non-degree seeking students in a Middlebury Language School other than Hebrew and complete a summer as full-time students in the program.
+Students should enroll in the beginners or advanced beginner level courses.

-During the L2 summer, DML School of Japanese students are required to participate in the community of the L2 school and reside for the duration of the entire program on campus in dormitories associated to the L2 school.
+During the L2 summer, DML School of Hebrew students are required to participate in the community of the L2 school and reside for the duration of the entire program on campus in dormitories associated to the L2 school.
 They are obligated to follow the Language Pledge and are not allowed to use any other language than the language they are studying in the L2 school for the duration of the entire summer.

-DML students taking courses in the L2 have to submit an application on the website for "Master of Arts and DML in Japanese" to the School of Japanese only.
+DML students taking courses in the L2 have to submit an application for "Graduate Level - NEW Applicants (MA or DML)" to the School of Hebrew only.